carpentries-incubator/python-business/_episodes/02-program_behavior.md

 - "Trace changes to other variables as they are updated by a `for` loop."
 - "Use libraries to access pre-written and pre-vetted code."
 keypoints:
-- "Use `if condition` to start a conditional statement, `elif condition` to provide additional tests, and `else` to provide a default."
+- "Use `if condition` to start a conditional statement and `else` to provide a default."
 - "The bodies of the branches of conditional statements must be indented."
 - "Use `==` to test for equality."
 - "`X and Y` is only true if both `X` and `Y` are true."